Eugene-Kwaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group changes the owner to a certain group.

 101-symbolic_link_permissions changes owner of hello to vincent and the group to staff.

+102-if_only changes owner of hello file to betty only if it is under the group guillaume.